|Job Title: ||Registered Nurse (RN) / Registered Psychiatric Nurse (RPN) - Long Term Care|

 |Hours: ||07:00-15:00, 23:00-07:00 with rotating days off|

-Practices in accordance with the British Columbia College of Nursing Professionals (BCCNP) standards of professional practice and Code of Ethics for registered nurses / registered psychiatric nurses as well as within a resident and family centered care model and the vision and values of the organization.
+Practices in accordance with the BC College of Nurses and Midwives (BCCNM) standards of professional practice and Code of Ethics for registered nurses / registered psychiatric nurses as well as within a resident and family centered care model and the vision and values of the organization.
 Uses sound judgment and applies critical thinking skills in providing resident care to predominantly older residents in a residential care setting, both by working independently and as a member of an interdisciplinary team.
 Demonstrates expertise and leadership in nursing practice and coordinates the implementation of clinical interventions, evaluation of resident outcomes based on resident goals of care.
 Acts as a resource for the interdisciplinary team by providing information and coordination of ongoing resident care.
 Supports the work of RCA’s and LPN’s and supports cohesive team work to ensure resident centered care.
 Enhances quality of life of the resident/family.
 Consults, confers, and collaborates with other health care providers.
 Maintains and advances clinical competence.
 Participates on designated committees/teams and approved research projects as assigned.

 Education & Experience